umgbhalla/starred/README.md

 ## C

+- [Arian8j2/picom-jonaburg-fix](https://github.com/Arian8j2/picom-jonaburg-fix) - fork of junaburg's picom fork with a patch for rounded corners and shadows
 - [Barsukov-m/dotfiles](https://github.com/Barsukov-m/dotfiles) - System settings, backups, etc.
 - [nanovms/nanos](https://github.com/nanovms/nanos) - A kernel designed to run one and only one application in a virtualized environment
 - [soveran/clac](https://github.com/soveran/clac) - Command-line, stack-based calculator with postfix notation